-The cash flow from operations was equal to NOK 6,4 million, whereas the comparable profit after tax was NOK 43,5 million.
-The main reason for the deviation is advance payments from customers as well as effects from tax payments and depreciation.
+The cash flow from operations was equal to NOK -4,2 million, whereas the comparable profit after tax was NOK 84,5 million.
+The main reason for the deviation is delayed milestones payments on the ERTMS project.

 Participation in the Siemens Group's cash pooling system implies that cash is not recorded as cash, but short-term receivables towards affiliated company.
 However, the funds may be utilized as cash.